shubham0d/Zoom-dll-hijacking/README.md

 # Zoom-dll-hijacking
-A dll injection vulnerability in zoom meeting &lt; 5.1.3
+A dll hijacking vulnerability in zoom meeting &lt; 5.1.3
 <br />
 ### Affected Windows version
-Windows 7 or less
+* Windows 7 or less
 <br/>
-Windows Server 2008
+* Windows Server 2008

 ### Usage
 * Copy the `dbghelper.dll` and `SHCore.dll` to following location